wssccc/ngscript/README.md

 So ngscript provides a different way to present native objects, that is what I called "Native closure".

->When we're making references of native Java's object method, the VM creates a native closure object to present that.
+>When we're making references of native Java's object method, the VM creates a native closure object to present it.
 >
 >       //native Java ArrayList
 >       var array = new ArrayList();